Use Participant matching to connect like-minded users and create new networking opportunities.

 - A label, to add the participant matching item (or button) to the app menu.

 - A form, that is linked to the matching list, and contains the questions that the app users will answer.
 This input will be used in order to generate matches.

 Configuring Participant matching

-The below tutorial video (to be added shortly) will show you the steps that are described below.
+The below tutorial video will take you through the steps that are described in the article below.

 Creating the Participant matching list and label

 To set up Participant matching in the workspace, you need to first create a matching list and its label.